prooph/proophessor/docs/tutorial/aggregate_dependencies.md

 ```

-`Basket::addProduct()` has quite some logic now and uses an external `ERP` system to request stock information of the product.
+`Basket::addProduct()` has quite a bit of logic now and uses an external `ERP` system to request stock information of the product.
 In case the ERP system is temporarily unavailable the `Basket` aggregate accepts the product without a stock quantity
 check.
 Later in the checkout process we need to take care of this situation and check stock again.
 If we have
 a quantity stock conflict during checkout the order is routed to a support team who needs to contact the customer and